 Council policy requires that all new residential development off-site their impacts to ongoing municipal services.
-This requirement is identified as Condition of Approval A.11 in the Letter of Conditional Approval dated August24, 2022, and included as Attachment "a" to this staff report.
+This requirement is identified as Condition of Approval A.11 in the Letter of Conditional Approval dated July 28, 2022, and included as Attachment "1" to this staff report.
 Specifically, the condition states:

-Costs of Municipal Services.
-In accordance with the General Plan, the Developer shall fund all ongoing operational costs of providing municipal services required for the Project, the amount of such funding shall be in accordance with the special tax levy adopted annually by the City Council based on the project density, unless another amount is approved by the City Council at the time of Project approval.
+Community Facility District or Funding Mechanism.
+The Applicant shall fund all on-going operational costs of providing municipal services required for the Project, the amount of such funding to be determined by the City Council at the time of Project approval.
 Such funding shall occur through either an agreement to form or annex into a Community Facilities District ("CFD") or the establishment of another lawful funding mechanism reasonably acceptable to the City ("Public Services Funding Agreement").
-Projects that elect to annex into the Services CFD shall submit consent forms prior to the first permit issuance if they have not done so already.
-The provisions of the Public Services Funding Agreement shall specify any terms and limitations necessary to implement the CFD or other funding mechanism to offset the impacts to public services associated with the project.
+The provisions of the Public Services Funding Magreement shall specify any terms and limitations necessary to implement the CFD or other funding mechanism to offset the impacts to public services associated with the project.
 The City Manager, or City Manager's designee, shall be authorized to approve and execute the Public Services Funding Agreement, and the Public Services Funding Agreement shall be finalized prior to the City's issuance of any permit for the Project.

 The condition cited above is consistent with existing City Council policy requiring all residential development to offset its impact on the general fund by providing an ongoing funding source to pay for public services demanded by the project.

-The condition provides an option for the applicant to either form or annex into the CFD or the establishment of another lawful funding mechanism reasonably acceptable to the City ("Public Services Funding Agreement").
+The Condition provides an option for the applicant to either form or annex into the CFD or the establishment of another lawful funding mechanism reasonably acceptable to the City ("Public Services Funding Agreement").
 Should the applicant choose to form or annex into a CFD, the estimated fee based on the density of the project, which is adjusted annually, is identified in the table below:

 CFD levy per unit # of Units Total annual Cost per unit

 40+ du/ac (year) levy monthly

-\$840 54 \$45,360 \$70
+\$840 48 \$40,320 \$70